nconrad/ModelSEED-REST/README.md

 npm install
 ```

-Notes:
-- `npm install` installs all node module dependencies required
+Note: `npm install` installs all node module dependencies

 ## Start Server

+Running `gulp` (or `gulp server`) starts a development server along with a process to
+update api-doc.json.
+The dev server will restart automatically on file change (any .js file).

 ```
 gulp
 ```

-Running `gulp` (or `gulp server`) starts a development server along with a process to
-update api-doc.json.
-The dev server will restart automatically on file change (any .js file).

 ## Tests